-They’re just using their procurement card or their corporate card, and they go buy things, and then they involve procurement after the fact.
+They’re just using their procurement card or their corporate card and they buy things.
+Then they involve procurement after the fact.
 There’s not a strong upfront procurement process typically in a startup.

-As the company goes through the startup phase and becomes more mature and grows, there becomes a need for a more formal procurement process, where procurement is involved upfront as soon as they know they may need something, where procurement is notified, and then procurement can use a more standardized approach to going out to the market and source whatever it is they need.
-They might need an approval before they go out and make a purchase, and have limits to what they can spend.
+As the company goes through the startup phase, there becomes a need for a more formal procurement process.
+Procurement is involved upfront as soon as they know they may need something.
+This way, procurement can use a more standardized approach to going out to the market.
+They might need an approval before they go out and make a purchase.
+They also have limits to what they can spend.

-Ultimately as the procurement organization starts to get more mature, then its process changes even more and they get even farther ahead – procurement takes more of a category management approach.
+Ultimately as the procurement organization starts to get more mature, then its process changes even more and they get even farther ahead.
+Procurement takes more of a category management approach.
 This means you’re looking ahead of what your stakeholders need, even before they know they need it.
-For example, you’ve got established suppliers and players who have contracts in place that are available before they even need it, so that makes it easier to negotiate even better deals.
+For example, you’ve got established suppliers and players who have contracts in place earlier than you need.
+So, that makes it easier to negotiate even better deals.
 In general, I think the processes become more well-defined and clear as a company goes through a startup phase into a more established company.